andkret/Cookbook/README.md

 Or support me and send a message through Paypal.me:
 [Link to my Paypal.me/feedthestream](https://paypal.me/feedthestream)
-## Important links
+# Important links

-Subscribe to my Plumbers of data science YouTube channel:
+Subscribe to my Plumbers of data science YouTube channel for regular updates:
 [Link to YouTube](https://www.youtube.com/channel/UCY8mzqqGwl5_bTpBY9qLMAA)

-Check out my personal blog.
-Get updated via mail and get on my mailing list:
+Check out my blog and get updated via mail by joining my mailing list:
 [andreaskretz.com](https://andreaskretz.com)

-I have a Medium publication where you can publish your data engineer articles:
+I have a Medium publication where you can publish your data engineer articles to reach more people:
 [Medium publication](https://link.medium.com/9oi1VDrhPW)